• Skip to secondary menu

 * There’s a great trio of rockin tunes to get bums moving in those comfy seats starting with ‘Lowly Deserter’ (with some mna-mna-mnas at the end courtesy of Glen & Graham) and then a double-shot of tracks from Glen’s new EP ‘A Season on the Line‘ – ‘Way Back When’ and ‘Didn’t He Ramble’.
 Both of the EP tracks have been created (and later perfected) during live performances on the previous DHR tours in Europe and the US and the audience participate with glee in the call and response for ‘Way Back When’ – Madrid is in fine voice tonight.

 * Before the show I was speaking to a friend of mine from Vancouver who had traveled to the show and is a huge Frames fan from back in the day (aka the mid 90s).
 Our conversation turned at one point to what she would like to see on the setlist tonight and she advised that her own personal wishlist had been satisfied at the Frames 20th anniversary shows in Dublin last year when the band played vintage tune ’15 Seafort Parade’ from their first record.
-She had waited some 20 years to hear that song live and was delighted to finally see her dreams become reality last summer.
+She had waited some 20 years to hear GH - Madrid-2398that song live and was delighted to finally see her dreams become reality last summer.
 We both agreed that a replay of that tune in tonight’s setlist was unlikely in the extreme (read: ‘just not going to happen’).
 So when Glen called for requests after ‘High Hope’ my friend from Vancouver sitting up front jokingly shouted out for her dream Frames song.
 Glen acknowledged the unusual request and proceeded to hear some others before announcing that he’d thought about it and was going to try one he heard called for.
 Cue Glen launching in to a fabulous acoustic version of ’15 Seafort Parade’ (with some nice support from Joe on bass).
 To say I was surprised is somewhat of an understatement, but my surprise was nothing in comparison to the delight of one Canadian in the audience who had now managed to hear her rarely-played Frames favourite twice in the space of seven months.
 And the lesson for today is: never say never in respect to a Glen setlist.
 Thank you Lisa from Vancouver – love your work!!

 * The encore starts up in the second balcony with ‘Say It to Me Now’ which is swiftly followed by an emotional version of Fergus O’Farrell’s ‘Gold’ with strings chiming in from the stage.
 Fergus’ sudden passing earlier this month is a great loss to the Irish music community but he will certainly live on through his amazing songs.
 Hearts and thoughts go out to all Fergus’ family and friends who I know are really feeling his loss at the moment.